marchfra/caged-trainer/README.md

 Once the app is running, you will be shown a chord along with a chord shape.

 You will then be shown a list of modes derived from the major scale.
-To select the modes that the chord can harmonize, enter their number(s) separated by a space.
-When you're done, press Enter.
-If you think there are no modes that the chord can harmonize, just press Enter.
+To select the modes that the chord can harmonise, enter their number(s) separated by a space.
+When you're done, press <kbd>Enter</kbd>.
+If you think there are no modes that the chord can harmonise, just press <kbd>Enter</kbd>.

 Repeat the procedure for every set of modes that will appear until you see your results, then follow the instructions on screen to get a new exercise or quit the app.